Interactive Breakout Discussion Groups

 - Kinetic artifacts in SAR assays

-Structure-Based Antibody Discovery and Design
+TABLE 32: Structure-Based Antibody Discovery and Design

 Moderator: Christopher Corbeil, PhD, Research Officer, Human Health Therapeutics, National Research Council Canada